Suicide Bomber Kills at Least 22 in Baghdad

-ISIS claimed responsibility for the attack
+ISIS claimed responsibility for the attack+ READ ARTICLE

 (BAGHDAD) — A suicide bomber driving a pickup loaded with explosives struck a bustling market in Baghdad on Monday, killing at least 36 people in an attack claimed by the Islamic State group hours after French President Francois Hollande arrived in the Iraqi capital.